SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

 :::

-* Next, **you can turn on Shadow Users by clicking the toggle next to it (19)** if you want reviewers to check on **users that have access to workspace content but are not official members**
+* Next, **you can turn on Shadow Users by clicking the toggle next to it (19)** if you want reviewers to check on **users who have access to workspace content but are not official members**
-  * Now, you **choose what you want the reviewers to check** regarding users that have access to workspace content but are not official members, with the following options available:
+  * Now, you **choose what you want the reviewers to check** regarding users who have access to workspace content but are not official members, with the following options available:
     * Selecting the **Blocked Shadow Users (20)** checkbox means reviewers are able to remove all members with disabled sign-in
       * By selecting this, the Shadow Users step includes a section dedicated to only Blocked Shadow Users, making it easier to complete actions in bulk
       * If this is not selected, you are still able to view and complete actions for Blocked Members as part of the Review Shadow Users section